 Eventually, your star could become a cash cow.
 At this point, you should direct your efforts as follows:

 When a product turns into a dog, either by not crossing the chasm or after maturity (as seen in the End of life article), effort and investment allocations should be adjusted as follows:

-The first example is Google, which I mentioned in the article Are you thinking about your new product?
-No?
-So you are already late.
+The first example is Google.
 First of all, I need to make it clear that:

 Well, caveat made, let’s go to the BCG matrix.
 I did not include all 177 active products plus 79 discontinued products because it would be too much to see.
 I selected some products in each quadrant to give you an idea.
 Some bets:

 Google’s big cash cow is Search with AdWords ads.
-The search ad market is completely dominated by Google, and if you do a Google search (!), you can find some stories talking about growth of that market of around 15%.
+Google completely dominates the search ad market, and if you do a Google search (!), you can find some stories talking about the growth of that market of around 15%.

-Finally, some discontinued dogs are Google Wave, the “real-time” email-killing collaboration system, Google Health, which allowed people to store and manage their medical information in one place, and Google Reader, an RSS newsfeed reader.
+Finally, some discontinued dogs are Google Wave, the “real-time” email-killing collaboration system; Google Health, which allows people to store and manage their medical information in one place; and Google Reader, an RSS newsfeed reader.

 Now, something I can talk about with more authority, Locaweb.
-We used the BCG matrix and some of our products are in the following example.
-I preferred not to put all the products to make it simpler, but in our BCG matrix we had over 25 products.
+We used the BCG matrix; some of our products are in the following example.
+I preferred not to put all the products to make it simpler, but in our BCG matrix, we had over 25 products.